 Kenshin got the feeling Megumi wanted to be done with this; she probably felt the dreary atmosphere emanating from Sanosuke as well as the arbiter did.
 “You spent nearly a month in the Shishio estate,” she said to Saitou, “and must have become fairly well acquainted with Sanosuke and his lifestyle.
 Do you believe Sanosuke had any connection with his father’s illegal dealings?”

-Whether or not Megumi, like Kenshin, was not nearly so convinced as Sanosuke was, she now turned to Kaoru and declared herself finished questioning this witness.
+Whether or not Megumi, like Kenshin, remained far less convinced than Sanosuke was, she now turned to Kaoru and declared herself finished questioning this witness.
 And Kaoru wondered formally, as before, if Kenshin had anything he wanted to ask.

 Saitou didn’t know what a difference he’d made in Sanosuke’s way of thinking.
-He didn’t know that what Sanosuke had done in an attempt to free him had been a real and deliberate sacrifice rather than the throwaway action Sanosuke had implied it was.
-He didn’t know that Sanosuke had never really been able to see him as a slave — especially given that, based on Saitou’s comment, ‘Even the best master treats a slave differently than he treats any free man, whether he realizes it or not,’ that perception of Sanosuke’s had not been strong enough to be clearly demonstrable.
+He didn’t know that what Sanosuke had done in an attempt to free him had been a real and deliberate sacrifice rather than the throwaway action the young man had implied it was.
+He didn’t know Sanosuke had never really been able to see him as a slave — especially given that, based on Saitou’s comment, ‘Even the best master treats a slave differently than he treats any free man, whether he realizes it or not,’ that perception of Sanosuke’s had not been strong enough to be plainly demonstrable.

 And Sanosuke would need assistance in more than that.
 He’d just had his entire attitude about life turned upside-down, been arrested for and accused of treason and displaced from his longtime home in the process, had his father (whatever his father might be to him) exposed as the worst of men and finally come to terms with his own suspicions about him, and discovered that he himself might be a rapist and was probably at least, as he’d put it, ‘a total ass.’
 He needed someone strong and steady and wise in his life right now, and Kenshin had a pretty good idea who that person could be.